matthiaszeller/VAD-0D-DNN/README.md

    `python <path-to-project>/Deep_learning/test_driver.py test > log_test_dnn.txt &`
     * This will add `DNN_Performance.eps` in the `dnn_folder`
     * This will generate the simulation test data
+    * **WARNING**: Make sure that the RPM level in `Mathcard.mo` is correct, and that time discretization in `utils_openmodelica.runTestSimulation` matches the values used for the original dataset generation !!

 1. Move `log_test_dnn.txt` to the `output_folder`.
 The `output_folder` now has the following structure: